rightskew/blog/volatility/volatility.md

 where $\lambda$ is the proportional transaction cost and $\Delta t$ is the time between rebalancing.

 But it gets even worse: our trades have an impact on the market.
 When we are long gamma and meet the spot we "stop" it (buy when it's going down and sell when it's going up), and likewise we exacerbate returns when short gamma.
-Delat hedging makes the volatility even lower when we are long gamma and higher when short gamma.
+Delta hedging makes the volatility even lower when we are long gamma and higher when short gamma.
 But how much is our market impact?
 Let's define it as the movement of the log midprice due to a trade of N stocks

 $$ \Delta \log(S) = sign(N)F(N) $$